 The vaccine is mandatory for all employees except those with an approved exemption based on certain medical conditions or on the basis of sincerely held religious beliefs.
-A religious exemption request must be submitted by October 27, 2017 to Stephen Adams at email@example.com or Liz Bayron at firstname.lastname@example.org in Employee Relations.
-A medical exception request must be submitted to Employee Health Services by October 27, 2017.
+A religious exception request must be submitted by November 2, 2018 to Stephen Adams at email@example.com or Liz Bayron at firstname.lastname@example.org in Employee Relations.
+A medical exception request must be submitted to Employee Health Services by November 2, 2018.

 Except in the case of a permanent medical condition, medical and religious exemption requests must be resubmitted each year.
 Please note that there is now an egg-free vaccine available for employees with a history of severe egg allergy (as documented by an allergist).

 You can download a medical exemption request form, a religious accommodation form and the Influenza Vaccination Policy here or on CONNECT.

 Non-Employed Medical Staff and Other Credentialed Allied Health Professionals including ARNPs and PAs